Smithw8857/Instagram-Clone/README.md

 The first step in achieving this goal was laying out the schema design for our future database.

-**Taking a look at Instagram and its structure assisted me in laying out what tables needed to be created as well as how each table would relate to one another**
+**Taking a look at Instagram and its structure assisted me in laying out what tables needed to be created, their structure and how each table would relate to one another**

 ![](Images/Image%20Section.jpg)